-6. Display your molecular view in Jmol: The png file you saved in step 4 is special: it contains JSmol commands to re-create your molecular view.
-Drag the special png file and drop it into the black Jmol window.
+6. Display your molecular view in Jmol.
+Drag your pngj file and drop it into the black Jmol window.
 OK changing the window width and height to the size when you saved your molecular view.
 Your molecular view should appear.